cmanon/wp-strava/readme.txt

 * som - english/metric (system of measure - override from default setting).
 * map_width - width (width of image in pixels).
 Note both width and height parameters are limited to 640px except on premium API plans: https://developers.google.com/maps/documentation/maps-static/dev-guide#Imagesizes
 * map_height - height (height of image in pixels).
 See note above on max height.
-* athlete_token - specify a different athlete (you can copy this value from https://www.strava.com/settings/api or the wp-strava settings page at /wp-admin/options-general.php?page=wp-strava-options).
+* client_id - specify a different athlete (you can copy this value from https://www.strava.com/settings/api or the wp-strava settings page at /wp-admin/options-general.php?page=wp-strava-options).
 * markers - Display markers at the start/finish point (true/false, defaults to false).
 * image_only - Display only the map image and not the table (true/false, defaults to false).